It's a New Day in Public Health.

 To order, go to www.VitalChek.com or speak with a customer representative at 1-877-550-7330.
 If calling from outside of the United States, call 877-550-6800.
 If you should experience problems with the online ordering, please contact VitalChek® directly for assistance.

-If you have already ordered through another vendor and feel you were party to an unfair business practice, you may consider filing a complaint with a consumer protection agency such as the Florida Department of Agriculture and Consumer Services, the Office of the Attorney General, or the Better Business Bureau.
+If you have already ordered through another vendor and feel you were party to an unfair business practice, you may consider filing a complaint with a consumer protection agency such as the Federal Trade Commission, the Florida Department of Agriculture and Consumer Services, the Office of the Attorney General, and the Better Business Bureau.